Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 - **Total Traded Volume By Company Year Trend:**
   - __Overall Growth or Decline in Trading Volume:__ For most firms, the general trend is an increased trading volume over the years, showing investors' increasing interest in such kinds of stocks.
 For example, Amazon, Apple, Microsoft, and Tesla had a continuous growth in trading volumes from 2015 to 2021.
 This upward trend of trading volume reflects that the investors are looking positively towards these companies in the long term.
 This can be attributed to company performance, industry trends, market dynamics, and macroeconomic conditions.
   - __Company-Specific Trends:__ Some companies show fluctuations or irregularities in trading volume over the years.
-For example, Uber and Zoom have huge trading volume increases upwards from 2019—this corresponds to the increasing interest of investors post the IPO events.
+For example, Uber and Zoom have huge trading volume increases upwards from 2019, this corresponds to the increasing interest of investors post the IPO events.
 In the case of Netflix, there is a slight decline in trading volume from 2015 up to 2021.
 The reason could be that more and more players entered into the streaming business or that consumer tastes changed.
 However, the overall trend remains quite flat.
   - __Market Sentiment and Company Fundamentals Indicators:__ The indicating change in the Market Sentiments/Company Fundamentals, substantial change in the trading volume of the shares is usually affected now and then.
-For example company's result announcements, or any other major news, critical regulatory or policy changes that affect the thinking of the investors their will be a sharp surge in trading volume.
+For example company's result announcements, or any other major news, critical regulatory or policy changes that affect the thinking of the investors may cause a sharp surge in trading volume.
 Changes in trading volume are interpreted by investors themselves as a signal to or of market activity, in which investment strategies are, therefore, changed accordingly.
 Higher trading volumes may reflect an increase in investor confidence or speculation, while lower ones may piggyback caution or lack of interest.
   - __Long-Term Investment Trends:__ Long-term trends in total traded volume give valuable insights to investors looking to understand the bigger picture of investments to visualize trends, opportunities, or risks.
 Businesses whose trading volumes have been increasing consistently over the years may be considered by investors as very stable companies in terms of investment with good growth prospects.
-Companies that record falling volumes of trade could be facing some challenges or uncertainties that call for closer.
+Companies that record falling volumes of trade could be facing some challenges or uncertainties that call for a closer look.
 <br />
 <br />

 - <img src="images/Total_Close_Price_By_Company_Year_Trend_image.jpg" width="500">

 - **Total Close Price By Company Year Trend:**
 - The multiple-line chart indicates the total close prices for each stock of the companies over the years from 2015 to 2021.
-In relation, I try to provide some insight into companies' stock performance trends over time and how changes in total close prices may be driven by changes in market valuations, investor expectations, or company performance.
+In relation to this, I tried to provide some insight into companies' stock performance trends over time and how changes in total close prices may be driven by changes in market valuations, investor expectations, or company performance.
 - __My Interpretation and Insights:__
-Overall Performance Trends: From the data, one can see the various trends that each of the companies' stock has taken within the seven years.
+   - __Overall Performance Trends:__ From the data, one can see the various trends that each of the companies' stock has taken within the seven years.
 While some companies show a higher close price compared to others, some have more ups and downs.
-For example, Amazon, Apple, Facebook, Google, Microsoft, Netflix, Tesla, Walmart, Uber, and Zoom—all their total close prices are specific over time because each company is different in its business and experiences different market conditions.
+For example, Amazon, Apple, Facebook, Google, Microsoft, Netflix, Tesla, Walmart, Uber, and Zoom, all have their total close prices specified over time because each company is different in its business and experiences different market conditions.
-   - __Changes in Market Valuation and Investor Expectations:__ In case the series of total close prices is increasing over time, then this would mean that the market is coming to hold a company in higher regard and investors are becoming more sanguine about the company's future.
-That means investors are ready to pay more for the company's share since they believe in its growth and more money is going to come out of it.
+   - __Changes in Market Valuation and Investor Expectations:__ In a situation where the series of total close prices is increasing over time, then it would means that the market may hold a company{s} in higher regard and investors may become more optimistic about the company's future.
+That means investors are ready to pay more for the company's share since they believe in its growth and more money will be invested as more shares will be traded.
 On the other hand, if there had been a drop in the total closing price, then one could assume that less value was put on the firm by the market, and normally, the investors become worried over its performance.
    - __Company Performance Effects:__ Total close price movements may be driven by how well or how bad the company is doing.
 These include such factors as changes in revenues, profitability, market share, and growth plans versus competition.
 Good news, such as solid financial results or successful new products, may drive stock prices up, and bad news may drive them down.
 For example, Tesla's total close price increased significantly from 2015 to 2021, which might be due to its fast growth and new ideas in technology, hence attracting more customers as compared to other electric car companies.
    - __Investor behavior and market dynamics:__ The changes in aggregate closing prices over time are driven by the attitude and actions taken by investors, along with what is going on in the market.
 This could involve the general state of the economy, sectors, new government rules and regulations, or major global events that raise or lower investor sentiment, hence driving stock prices.
-Knowing what exactly makes total close price changes can, therefore, help investors to make informed decisions and adjust their investment plans accordingly so that they take advantage of good things or keep away from bad ones.
+Knowing what exactly makes total close price changes can, therefore, help investors to make informed decisions and adjust their investment plans accordingly so that they can take advantage of positive market situations or keep away from negative market trends.
 <br />
 <br />